wrightcameron/plexhax-ctf/volume-density/solution.md

 ## Problem

 Volume X Density leads to a GET response from a Web API.
 The problem itself also links to a open API yaml file that contains routes.
-Challange is setup as a REST API web app that is being tested currently.
+Challenge is setup as a REST API web app that is being tested currently.

 ## Links